 This course is a compilation of prior learning and coursework.
 Students will have a basic understanding of research design (qualitative, quantitative, and single subject) and data analysis.
 Students will apply and synthesize this knowledge and present findings to their agencies.
-Students conduct a program evaluation to assess the extent to which an agency maintains a culture of caritas.
+Students conduct an evaluation of organizational culture to assess the extent to which an agency maintains a culture of caritas.
 Students provide recommendations for strengthening such a culture.
+Must be taken concurrently with MSW 650.